remla23-team14/operation/README.md

 This repository contains the docker compose file for the application.

 ## Usage
-- Download the `docker-compose.yml` file.
+- Retrieve the `docker-compose.yml` file.
 - Login to the ghcr.io docker registry:
   ```sh
   docker login ghcr.io